danielbh/Notes-on-Go-OSS-projects/prometheus/prometheus.md

       - [passes populated scrapConfigData struct into the html template](https://github.com/prometheus/prometheus/blob/master/web/web.go#L705)

       - Lets have deeper look at the sd handler and and clarify what a few variables actually are and why they are shaped the way they are.
-        - *target*:When Prometheus scrapes a target, it attaches some labels automatically to the scraped time series which serve to identify the scraped target.
+        - *target*:In this context a better name might have been *scrape_configs*.
+When Prometheus scrapes a target, it attaches some labels automatically to the scraped time series which serve to identify the scraped target.
         - *job*: The configured job name that the target belongs to.
 In Prometheus terms, an endpoint you can scrape is called an instance, usually corresponding to a single process.
 A collection of instances with the same purpose, a process replicated for scalability or reliability for example, is called a job.
         - *instance*: part of the target's URL that was scraped.
         - *active*: If there are labels for a target it is considered active